-Interview Lessons: What I Learned After Going on 55+ Interviews
+Interview Lessons: What I Learned After Going on 55+ Interviews by Cultivitae

 Each day when I open my web browser, I silently cringe because I know there will most likely be an article about the 10 things you must know before you interview or the 10 words or phrases that you must never say to a prospective employer.
 These junky articles with bad or misguided information seem to be the only voice that’s heard on this subject and that’s not only scary but downright wrong.

 I don’t claim to be a master of the interview scene, but I was a Legal Temp for over seven years and that means I sat through more than my share of interviews.
 Sadly, there is no quick fix or short cut that can make you an interview superstar.
 With that said however, there are steps you can take to improve your interview process and to increase the chances that you will get more follow up interviews and offers.

 The Interview is a Two-Way Street